post

 Flight map – Milan to Toronto

-I take some nice photographs of Lago Maggiore and the Italian Alps, where my eclipse tour group stayed in Beligerate on our last night (just north of Milan).
-We are flying over Guernsey and the south coast of Wales while having dinner.
-I also spot several large ships in the Atlantic shipping lane off the coast of England.
-Flying over Newfoundland reveals endless frozen lakes and not a tree in sight.
-I think the Italian woman sitting beside me was impressed, and perhaps a little worried about finding the same thing in Toronto!
+I take some nice photographs of Lago Maggiore, where my eclipse tour group stayed in Beligerate on our last night.
+The Italian Alps are spectacular, as are the beautiful blue waters surrounding the Isles of Scilly off the south coast of Wales.
+I spot several large ships in the Atlantic shipping lane off the coast of England as we have dinner.
+Several hours later we fly over Newfoundland, revealing endless frozen lakes and not a tree in sight.
+I think the Italian woman sitting beside me is impressed, and perhaps a little worried about finding the same thing in Toronto!
 Unfortunately she doesn’t speak English, so I can’t reassure her about Toronto’s milder climate.

 After 9.5 hours in the air, we finally arrive at Pearson Airport in Toronto.
 Alitalia lands at a skyway equipped gate, but it is off in some remote area of the airport.
-Everyone has to get on a shuttle bus and go for a 20 minute ride to Terminal One.
-We then go through Canadian Immigration.
+Everyone has to get on a shuttle bus and go for a 20 minute ride to Terminal One, where we go through Canadian Immigration.
 There are a dozen officers, however two flights are being processed: ours from Italy, and one from China.
 The Chinese take a long time to be interviewed, since many don’t speak English, and it appears some haven’t filled in the form.
-Once I am finally interviewed by an officer, I breeze through in less than a minute.
+Once I finally speak with an officer, I breeze through in less than a minute.
 I also am lucky to find the correct luggage carousel and grab my bag right away.
-Customs decides they don’t want to talk with me, so that was easy!
+Canada Customs decides they don’t want to talk with me, so that was easy!

 Pearson International Airport is quite impressive, now that the expansion is completed.
 The new Terminal One is grand-looking, with soaring ceilings and glass, new car displays, bars, restaurants, coffee bars, duty free shops, bookstores and all sorts of other shops.
 Even the cleaning staff are impressive: they wear black and white suit-like uniforms complete with ties, and the airport is absolutely spotless.